-- An investment in the CCA Area of up to £9 million via a Net Zero capital funding pot to be spent by Constituent Councils by April 2023 that will enable the Area to drive their Net Zero ambitions. - > The CCA's efforts to increase the Area's electricity network capacity to meet future electricity demand. - > The CCA's exploration with Government of the potential benefits of and design options for a place-based approach to delivering retrofit measures. - The CCA's exploring of the potential benefits of establishing heat network zoning in England to decarbonise heating and hot water within the zone by assuming the role of heat network Zoning Coordinator for its locality. - > The potential for EMCCA to catalyse increased investment from the UK Infrastructure Bank. - ➤ Local Authority efforts to ensure that workers, businesses and local areas, including the CCA, are supported through the Net Zero transition with green skills interventions via a greater role, where possible, in delivering the Adult Education Budget and UK Shared Prosperity Fund. - Funding for the commissioning of an EMCCA local area energy plan (LAEP) to enable long term planning on a regional basis. - A role for the EMCCA in evolving waste management in the Area and exploiting opportunities to re-use waste heat. - Producing an EMCCA area Flood Alleviation Strategy, working with Environment Agency, Internal Drainage Boards and other key partners. - Work by our County Councils Preparation of the Local Nature Recovery Strategies (LNRSs).
+- An investment in the CCA Area of up to £9 million via a Net Zero capital funding pot to be spent by Constituent Councils by April 2023 that will enable the Area to drive their Net Zero ambitions. - The CCA's efforts to increase the Area's electricity network capacity to meet future electricity demand. - The CCA's exploration with Government of the potential benefits of and design options for a place-based approach to delivering retrofit measures_giving consideration to where it will have the greatest impact on health and wellbeing.

+- The CCA's exploring of the potential benefits of establishing heat network zoning in England to decarbonise heating and hot water within the zone by assuming the role of heat network Zoning Coordinator for its locality. - The potential for EMCCA to catalyse increased investment from the UK Infrastructure Bank. - Local Authority efforts to ensure that workers, businesses and local areas, including the CCA, are supported through the Net Zero transition with green skills interventions via a greater role, where possible, in delivering the Adult Education Budget and UK Shared Prosperity Fund. - > Funding for the commissioning of an EMCCA local area energy plan (LAEP) to enable long term planning on a regional basis. - A role for the EMCCA in evolving waste management in the Area and exploiting opportunities to re-use waste heat. - Producing an CCA Area Flood Alleviation Strategy, working with Environment Agency, Internal Drainage Boards and other key partners. - Work by our Councils Preparation of the Local Nature Recovery Strategies (LNRSs).